lotte-detaeye/cub3D/README.md

 * **Raycasting Loop**: The player’s field of view is divided into vertical strips, and rays are cast to detect walls in the maze.

-* **Distance Calculation**: The distance between the player and the walls is calculated to determine how tall the walls should appear.
+* **Distance Calculation**: Using trigonometry, the distance between the player and the walls is calculated to determine how tall the walls should appear.

 * **Wall Rendering**: Based on the distance, walls are drawn as vertical strips, creating the illusion of depth.